Ballynennan Moon: 1941

-1942 & 1943
+1942

-Reappearing in January 1942 he claimed the Walthamstow Stakes and Wimbledon Spring Cup.
+Ballynennan Moon returned after a winter rest and won the Walthamstow Stakes and Wimbledon Spring Cup.
 The ease in which he won his races endured him to the British wartime public and he became a welcome distraction from the war.
-His following 48 races resulted in a remarkable 40 wins and 7 runner-up spots.
-Ballynennan Moon was fourteen unbeaten and heading towards Mick the Miller’s world record of 19 when he was beaten by Laughing Lackey by a neck.
-He was to take part in 80 consecutive weeks of racing winning numerous competitions.
+In his next 48 races, he was to win on forty occasions and finish second seven times.
+After finishing first, fourteen times in succession, he seemed certain to beat Mick the Miller's 19 straight wins but, in the fifteenth race, he was beaten a neck by Laughing Lackey.